 Whether it is done “by the books or not”, the education of children should not be taken lightly.
 Taking them out into the world will give them many life lessons beyond what they would have learned behind a desk, but the basics must not be forgotten either.
 Reading, writing, arithmetic, social, history, etc etc. That’s on you.

 We keep our boat well stocked with books.
-We have school books, reading books, colouring books, activity books, sticker books, we have them all.
+We have school books, reading books, coloring books, activity books, sticker books, we have them all.
 We have a kindle as well, but I personally don’t think that’s the best way to get a young child learning.
-Whenever we can we swap out our books with new ones, with other sailing families, island libraries, amazon, donation centres, etc. I love books and can guarantee that when we reach an island, if there is a way for me to get my kids new books, I will find it.
+Whenever we can we swap out our books with new ones, with other sailing families, island libraries, amazon, donation centers, etc. I love books and can guarantee that when we reach an island if there is a way for me to get my kids new books, I will find it.

 Two easy tips.
 1) Teach your kids to read early and they will be able to teach themselves a fair bit.
 2) Don’t succumb to homeschooling guilt.

 I can guarantee that any stay at home parent would start feeling stir-crazy if they had to stay in the confines of their home, with their kids, for days on end.
-Same applies to boat families.
-So whats the solution?
+The same applies to boat families.
+So what’s the solution?
 Go outside!!!